 But a big problem is nonuniqueness—any given piece of seismic evidence can be interpreted more than one way.
 A wave that penetrates the core also traverses the crust at least once and the mantle at least twice, so a feature in a seismogram may originate in several possible places.
 Many different pieces of data must be cross-checked.

 The barrier of nonuniqueness faded somewhat as we began to simulate the deep Earth in computers with realistic numbers, and as we reproduced high temperatures and pressures in the laboratory with the diamond-anvil cell.
-These tools have let us peer through the layers of the Earth until at last we can contemplate the core.
+These tools (and length-of-day studies) have let us peer through the layers of the Earth until at last we can contemplate the core.

 What the Core Is Made Of

 Considering that the whole Earth on average consists of the same mixture of stuff we see elsewhere in the solar system, the core has to be iron metal along with some nickel.
 But it's less dense than pure iron, so about 10 percent of the core must be something lighter.